anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 Storage encryption or Object Storage encryption, and asymmetric keys and certificates used for Glance image signing and verification.

-Barbican usage provides a means to fulfill security requirements such as sec.sys.012 "The Platform **must** protect all secrets by using strong encryption techniques and storing the protected secrets externally from the component" and sec.ci.001 "The Platform **must** support
+Barbican usage provides a means to fulfil security requirements such as sec.sys.012 "The Platform **must** protect all secrets by using strong encryption techniques and storing the protected secrets externally from the component" and sec.ci.001 "The Platform **must** support